Sony A6500 versus Panasonic G9

 The Sony Alpha A6500 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in October 2016 and November 2017.
 Both the A6500 and the G9 are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a Four Thirds sensor.
 The Sony has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Sony A6500 and the Panasonic G9.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is considerably larger (65 percent) than the Sony A6500.
 Moreover, the G9 is substantially heavier (45 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.